 The boar's head in hands I bring

-with garlands gay and birds singing.
+with garlands gay and birds si

 I pray you all, help me to sing